camptocamp/routing_perfs/k6/possible_improvements.md

 Therefore ST_Expand should only return the same results if the Line between the two points is parallel to the equator or in a 90 Degree angle from it since it uses Bounding boxes.

 But in all of my experiments I got always the same result for both methods.
+In this [example](https://postgis.net/workshops/postgis-intro/spatial_relationships_exercises.html) ST_DWithin is used in the same way.
 ### Performance
 As seen in the explain and analyze below, the performance of actual time, planning time and execution time is faster for ST_DWithin by a factor of 2-3.
 Although, how farther away the two points are and the bigger the buffer gets, the smaller this difference becomes.
 So for short itineraries ST_DWithin could be beneficial, but more tests should be made.